dirk/hivm/manual/instructions.md

 #### Control flow & subroutines

+##### Direct calls

+Direct calls operate via hardcoded destinations in the 8-byte destination register (referred to as SUB).
+Direct calls are intended to be used within a common compilation block for fast sub-routine invocation and tail-call recursion.

 `call SUB RET`
 :  Invoke the subroutine at SUB.
 RET can be a register for return or $null for no return or ignoring return.

+`tailcall SUB`
+:  Same as `call` but does not grow the stack.
+Current subroutine's return will be the return from SUB.

+##### Indirect calls

+Indirect calls use symbols and addresses passed via registers to control which subroutine/primitive is invoked.

 `callsymbolic SYM RET`
-:  Invoke subroutine identified by the symbol (ID) in register SYM.
+:  Invoke subroutine identified by the symbol ID in register SYM.

 `calladdress SUB RET`
 :  Invoke subroutine at address in register SUB.

-`tailcall SUB`
-:  Same as `call` but does not grow the stack.
-Current subroutine's return will be the return from SUB.

 `callprimitive SYM RET`
-:  Invoke the primitive with symbol (ID) in SYM.
+:  Invoke the primitive with symbol ID in SYM.

+##### Control flow

 `return RET`
 :  Return from the current subroutine to the parent.
 RET can be a register for returning a value or $null.

+`if COND DEST`
+:  Jump to DEST if COND is truthy (not null and not a zero integer).

+##### Jumps and gotos

 `jump DIFF`
 :  Jump DIFF (integer) instructions forwards (positive) or backwards (negative).